Alcidespb24/RAG/output.md

 specified under § 164.502(g)(4) of subpart E), written notification by first-class mail to either the next of kin or personal representative of the individual.
 The notification may be provided in one or more mailings as information is available.

-Substitute notice.
+(2) Substitute notice.
 In the case in which there is insufficient or out-of-date contact information that precludes written notification to the individual under paragraph (d)(1)(i) of this section, a substitute form of notice reasonably calculated to reach the individual shall be provided.
 Substitute notice need not be provided in the case in which there is insufficient or out-of-date contact information that precludes written notification to the next of kin or personal representative of the individual under paragraph (d)(1)(ii).

-1. In the case in which there is insufficient or out-of-date contact information for fewer than 10 individuals, then such substitute notice may be provided by an alternative form of written notice, telephone, or other means.
+(i) In the case in which there is insufficient or out-of-date contact information for fewer than 10 individuals, then such substitute notice may be provided by an alternative form of written notice, telephone, or other means.

-2. In the case in which there is insufficient or out-of-date contact information for 10 or more individuals, then such substitute notice shall:
+(ii) In the case in which there is insufficient or out-of-date contact information for 10 or more individuals, then such substitute notice shall:

 1. Be in the form of either a conspicuous posting for a period of 90 days on the home page of the Web site of the covered entity involved, or conspicuous notice in major print or broadcast media in geographic areas where the individuals affected by the breach likely reside; and
 2. Include a toll-free phone number that remains active for at least 90 days where an individual can learn whether the individual's unsecured protected health information may be included in the breach.

-§ 164.406 Notification to the media.

-1. Standard.
-For a breach of unsecured protected health information involving more than 500 residents of a State or jurisdiction, a covered entity shall, following the discovery of the breach as provided in § 164.404(a)(2), notify prominent media outlets serving the State or jurisdiction.
-2. Implementation specification: Timeliness of notification.
-Except as provided in § 164.412, a covered entity shall provide the notification required by paragraph (a) of this section without unreasonable delay and in no case later than 60 calendar days after discovery of a breach.
-3. Implementation specifications: Content of notification.
-The notification required by paragraph (a) of this section shall meet the requirements of § 164.404(c).

 [74 FR 42740, Aug.
 24, 2009, as amended at 78 FR 5695, Jan.
 25, 2013]

 § 164.408 Notification to the Secretary.

-1. Standard.
+(a) Standard.
 A covered entity shall, following the discovery of a breach of unsecured protected health information as provided in § 164.404(a)(2), notify the Secretary.

 HIPAA Administrative Simplification Regulation Text March 2013

-# (b) Implementation specifications:

-Breaches involving 500 or more individuals.
-For breaches of unsecured protected health information involving 500 or more individuals, a covered entity shall, except as provided in § 164.412, provide the notification required by paragraph (a) of this section contemporaneously with the notice required by § 164.404(a) and in the manner specified on the HHS Web site.

-# (c) Implementation specifications:

-Breaches involving less than 500 individuals.
-For breaches of unsecured protected health information involving less than 500 individuals, a covered entity shall maintain a log or other documentation of such breaches and, not later than 60 days after the end of each calendar year, provide the notification required by paragraph (a) of this section for breaches discovered during the preceding calendar year, in the manner specified on the HHS web site.

-# (a)

-If the statement is in writing and specifies the time for which a delay is required, delay such notification, notice, or posting for the time period specified by the official; or

-# (b)

-If the statement is made orally, document the statement, including the identity of the official making the statement, and delay the notification, notice, or posting temporarily and no longer than 30 days from the date of the oral statement, unless a written statement as described in paragraph (a) of this section is submitted during that time.

-# § 164.414 Administrative requirements and burden of proof.

-# (a) Administrative requirements.

-A covered entity is required to comply with the administrative requirements of § 164.530(b), (d), (e), (g), (h), (i), and (j) with respect to the requirements of this subpart.

-# (b) Burden of proof.

-In the event of a use or disclosure in violation of subpart E, the covered entity or business associate, as applicable, shall have the burden of demonstrating that all notifications were made as required by this subpart or that the use or disclosure did not constitute a breach, as defined at § 164.402.

-# Subpart E—Privacy of Individually Identifiable Health Information

-[74 FR 42740, Aug.
-24, 2009, as amended at 78 FR 5695, Jan.
-25, 2013]

 # § 164.410 Notification by a business associate.

-# (a) Standard —(1) General rule.
+(a) Standard —(1) General rule.
 A business associate shall, following the discovery of a breach of unsecured protected health information, notify the covered entity of such breach.

 (2) A business associate shall provide the covered entity with any other available information that the covered entity is required to include in notification to the individual under § 164.404(c) at the time of the notification required by paragraph (a) of this section or promptly thereafter as information becomes available.